ilyaperepelitsa/CV/README.md

 class is called "Transforming data" and the assignment was "to make a clock".
 I thought I could reflect I see time - as waves rushing through things, strip the clock of its basic functionality and have some fun with custom increasing decay transformations with basic javascript arrays.
-It was great t
+It was great to practice both array t

 ### GIS Projects